Function synthesis for maximizing model counting: Implementation and Experiments

 We use the various examples used in this paper as benchmark instances for the implemented tool. \cref{ex:running1,ex:running2} are used as they are.
 We furthermore use \cref{ex:running_old} (in appendix) which is a slightly modified version of \cref{ex:running1}.
 We consider \cref{ex:sec:sum,ex:capacity6} from \cref{sec:appsec} and perform the following steps to convert them into \dProb{} instances: \begin{inparaenum}[(i)] \item bitblast the formula representing the security problem into a \dProb{} instance over boolean variables; \item solve the later formula; \item propagate the synthesized function back into a function over bit-vectors for easier visual inspection of the result. \end{inparaenum}

-We also add the following security related problems (which respectively correspond to Program~\labelcref{pgm:alternating} in appendix and a relaxed version of \cref{ex:capacity6} in \cref{sec:appsec}) into our benchmark set: \begin{example} \end{example} \begin{example} \end{example}
+We also add the following security related problems (which respectively correspond to Program~\labelcref{pgm:alternating} in appendix and a relaxed version of \cref{ex:capacity6} in \cref{sec:appsec}) into our benchmark set: \begin{example} \( \Max{\emptyset}{x_1} \Max{\{z_1\}}{x_2} \Max{\{z_1, z_2\}}{x_3} \counting y_1.~ \exists z_1.~ \exists z_2.~ \) \\ \( (x_3 = y_1) \land (z_1 = x_1 \geq y_1 \land z_2 = x_2 \geq y) \) \end{example} \begin{example} \( \Max{\emptyset}{x_1} \Max{\{y_1\}}{x_2} \Max{\{y_1, y_2\}}{x_3} \counting y_1 .~ \counting y_2.~ \counting y_3.~ \exists z ~. \) \\ \( (y_1 \Leftrightarrow x_1 \geq z) \land (y_2 \Leftrightarrow x_2 \geq z) \land (y_3 \Leftrightarrow x_3 \geq z) \) \end{example}

 When bitblasting is needed for a given benchmark, the number of bits used for bitblasting is indicated in parentheses.
+After the bitblasting operation, the problems can be considered medium sized.

 As you can see in \cref{tab:perf}, the implemented tool can effectively solve all the examples presented in this paper.
-The synthesized answers returned by both oracles are the same (that is, the selected monomials in \cref{alg:incremental}, \cref{alg:incremental:final} are the same).
+The synthesized answers (i.e. the monomials selected in \cref{alg:incremental}, \cref{alg:incremental:final}) returned by both oracles are the same.

 For security examples, one key part of the process is the translation of the synthesized answer (over boolean variables) back to the original problem (over bit-vectors).
 In order to do that, one can simply concatenate the generated sub-functions for each bit of the bit-vector into a complete formula, but that would lack explainability because the thus-generated function would be a concatenation of potentially big sums of monomials.
 In order to ease visual inspection, we run a generic simplification step~\cite{gario2015pysmt} for all the synthesized sub-function, before concatenation.
 This simplification allows us to directly derive the answers explicited in \cref{ex:sec:sum,ex:capacity6} instead of their equivalent formulated as sums of monomials, and better explain the results returned by the tool.